Go Back

 Instructions

-• Bake for 16-20 minutes or until a toothpick inserted in the center comes out mostly clean.
-I like to take mine out right before it’s completely done (this is when the toothpick comes out completely clean) and let it finish cooking/set in the hot pan.
-It increases the gooeyness factor!
-So does refrigerating overnight.
+*I like to take mine out right before it’s completely done (when a toothpick comes out mostly clean with a few wet crumbs instead of completely clean) and then let it finish cooking/setting in the hot pan.
+It increases the gooeyness factor, especially paired with refrigerating overnight!

 Nutrition